Student-Originated Studies: Critical Theory + Critical Practice

 Compare offerings and share your lists with others.

-This one-quarter student-originated studies program is designed for advanced students embarked on the composition of long-range and wide-ranging critical and creative writing projects oriented toward or against or beyond the emergent occasions that surround us.
+This student-originated studies program is designed for advanced students embarked on the composition of long-range and wide-ranging critical and creative writing projects oriented toward or against or beyond the emergent occasions that surround us.
 Intensive independent writing and reading will be complemented by weekly seminars, small-group workshops, and weekly and semi-weekly lectures ( via the Critical and Cultural Lecture Series and the Art Lecture series); occasional screenings and a local field-trip are possible as well.

 “Language is fossil poetry,” Emerson declares.
 And indeed the radical sense of each term in this program’s subtitle offers substantial orientation for the various directions we might take: crisis in the sense of “decision” or “choice”; theoria in the sense of “making visible”; praxis in the sense of “action” or “doing.”
 All of which is to say that in addition to Emerson’s etymological enthusiasms we will be mindful withal of Wittgenstein’s no less fruitful suggestion that “the meaning of a word is its use.”